gnosischain/specs/network-upgrades/dencun.md

 ## Included EIPs

-This hard fork activates all EIPs also activated on [Ethereum mainnet](https://eips.ethereum.org/EIPS/eip-7569).
+This hard fork activates all EIPs also activated on Ethereum mainnet, [hard-fork EIP](https://eips.ethereum.org/EIPS/eip-7569).
 Table below list differences if any.

 | EIP | Scope |   |